Full Metal Jacket: Plot

 Assuming command, squad machine gunner "Animal Mother" leads an attack on the sniper.
-Joker locates her first, but his M-16 rifle jams, alerting the sniper to his presence.
-As the sniper opens fire, she is revealed to be a teenage girl.
-Rafterman shoots her, wounding her mortally.
-As the squad converges on the sniper, she begs for death, leading to an argument over whether or not to kill her.
-Animal Mother agrees to a mercy killing but only if Joker does it; Joker shoots her after some hesitance.
-Later, as night falls, the Marines return to camp singing the "Mickey Mouse March".
-A narration of Joker's thoughts conveys that, despite being "in a world of shit", he is glad to be alive and no longer afraid.
+Joker locates her first, but his M16 rifle jams.
+The sniper, a teenage girl, overhears this and opens fire, while Rafter Man shoots and mortally wounds her.
+As the squad converges on the sniper, she begs for death, leading to an argument over whether to kill her or leave her to die in pain.
+Animal Mother agrees to a mercy killing but only if Joker will handle it; after some hesitation, Joker shoots her.
+As night falls, the Marines march to the Perfume River singing the "Mickey Mouse March".
+A narration of Joker's thoughts conveys that, despite his being "in a world of shit", he is glad to be alive, and is "not afraid."